Our Files and Testimonials

 Following severe health issues this self-employed fellow’s income could no longer meet both living expenses and full debt payments.
 After a lengthy recovery period he returned to work with damaged credit and a collector from Canada Revenue Agency pursuing him.
 He chose to avoid bankruptcy and make a proposal to his creditors.
 We devised a consumer proposal for him.
 He will pay $500 monthly for 60 months for a total of $30,000, an estimated 13.6% of his debts.
 With no additional fees.

 Over $136,000 of lines of credit, bank loans and credit card debts

 It is pretty well impossible for a small business to obtain financing without putting their personal names on the line.
 This couple operated an unsuccessful retail business, funded by their credit cards and personal lines of credit.
 They needed our help.
 They could afford a small monthly payment from their new employment income and they preferred to avoid bankruptcy.
 They chose to make a proposal to their creditors and they asked us to devise a plan for them.
 They will pay $250 monthly for 60 months for a total of $15,000 – an estimated 11% of their debts.
 With no additional fees.

 Over $67,000 of credit card debts

 This computer techie bounced between different jobs and unemployment while he tried to establish his own business which eventually turned out to be unsuccessful.
 For a long time he used his credit cards to meet bill payments and his living expenses.
 He required our help and we devised a plan for him.
 He will pay $375 monthly for 41 months under a consumer proposal which equates to $15,375 or an estimated 23% of his debt.
-No additional fees.
-A real benefit to him is that because this restructuring is a consumer proposal, he completely avoids the disclosure required by a bankrupt, self-employed person.
+With no additional fees.
+A key benefit to him is that because this restructuring is a consumer proposal and not a bankruptcy, he completely avoids needing to disclose a bankruptcy status to his business associates.

 $40,000 of lines of credit and credit cards